(888) 552-6760 SCHEDULE AN APPOINTMENT

 Nasopharyngeal cancer risk factors

-While there’s no one certain cause of nasopharyngeal cancer, research has linked a few factors to an increased risk of developing this type of tumor.
+Research has linked a few factors to an increased risk for developing nasopharyngeal cancer.

 One of the links is exposure to the very common Epstein-Barr virus (EBV), which causes mononucleosis.
 Many samples of nasopharyngeal tumors have incorporated pieces of this virus in their cellular genome.
 Many people who develop nasopharyngeal cancers also have evidence of an active EBV infection in their blood.
 There are still many mysteries about how this virus is related to the development of nasopharyngeal cancer.